peterheesterman/steg/IMPL.md

 It should be easy to switch out and use other peoples code to add strategies to `steg` in the future.
 This may mean wrapping their code in another module or using is directly.
 It will have to been seen which ends up being easier.

+### Should i be writing adapters not stand alone things
+Reduce for a format:
+  - Payload -> byte array
+  - byte array -> payload

+Construct from a package:
+  - byte array -> package with carrier type
+  - package with carrier type -> byte array